 Joint replacement is a surgical intervention aimed at relieving pain and improving movement in damaged joints.
 It is particularly recommended for individuals whose joints have been affected by conditions such as arthritis or significant trauma.
 By replacing the affected joint with an artificial implant, individuals can regain smoother and more fluid movement.

-During the surgery, the damaged portions of the joint are carefully removed and replaced with artificial components, known as prostheses.
-These components are generally made from durable materials such as metal, ceramic, or plastic.
-Key areas of the joint replaced depend on the condition and could include bones, cartilage, or the joint surfaces.
+In surgery the affected areas of the joint are transferred and the broken areas are then carefully removed and replaced by prostheses which are artificial components.
+The materials that these parts are usually made of are durable like metal, ceramic, or plastic.
+Key parts of the used joint that are replaced are based on the condition and this might involve bones, cartilage, or the joint surfaces.

 Pain Reduction